Rethinking Archive (2025)

 Serene Weasel Traveller

-Monique Weasel Traveller participated in the documentation as a co-videographer.
+Monique Weasel Traveller was a co-videographer.

 The first performance took place at the waters of the Piikani Nation, April 2025.